What is BMI

 Your BMI may not accurately reflect your health.
 For instance, women tend to have a higher BMI than men because women have more body fat on average.
 This means that women can have a higher-than-average BMI and still be healthy.
 Nevertheless, BMI is a good starting point to figure out how healthy you are.

 The BMI table gives you the ranges for each weight category.
 You can use the BMI calculator above to calculate your BMI and look it up on this table.
-For children and teens under age 20, the table doesn't apply.
+For children and teens under age 20, this table doesn't apply.
+Here's more information on calculating BMI for children versus adults.
 Use the calculator above if you're under 20.

 |under 15||Very severely underweight|